colinta/teacup/README.md

 though!
 It is usually cleaner to do the frame calculations in stylesheets, either using [geomotion][], frame calculations, or auto-layout.

+Within a `subview/layout` block views are added to the last object in `Layout#superview_chain`.
+Views are pushed and popped from this array in the `Layout#layout` method, starting with the `top_level_view`.

+When `UIView` goes looking for its `stylesheet` it does so by going up the responder chain, that means that if you define the stylesheet on a parent view, all the child views will use that same stylesheet.
+It also means you can assign a stylesheet to a child view without worrying what the parent view's stylesheet is.

+Caveat!
+If you implement a class that includes `Teacup::Layout`, you can assign it a `stylesheet`. *That* stylesheet will be used by views created using `layout` or `subview`.
+Saying that `UIView` inherits its `stylesheet` from the responder chain is not accurate; it actually uses `teacup_responder`, which just defaults to `nextResponder`.

 ## The Dummy

 If you get an error that looks like this: